An Introduction to Crystal Red Shrimp

 Diet

-Since Crystal Red Shrimp are omnivores, they will be animals and plant matter.
-Their majority of time is spent scavenging around for prey.
+Since Crystal Red Shrimp are omnivores, they will eat animal and plant matter.
+The majority of their time is spent scavenging around for prey.

-Calcium helps them to develop and grow their exoskeletons strong.
+Calcium helps them to develop and grow their exoskeletons strongly.
 So, it is an essential component of what your shrimp eat.

-Their food might consist of plant detritus, small insects, algae and larvae in the wild.
-This is a very simple and easy diet to prepare for your little shrimps at your home.
+Their food might consist of plant detritus, small insects, algae, and larvae in the wild.
+This is a very simple and easy diet to prepare for your little shrimps at home.

 In order to ease the strain on your shrimp’s digestive systems, try to purchase the highest quality foods possible.

-One of the healthiest options are Frozen foods because these foods have a high nutrient content.
+One of the healthiest options is Frozen foods because these foods have a high nutrient content.
 Bloodworms would be a perfect choice.

-The main problem with dried foods is that during the manufacturing process they lose a lot of their nutrients, therefore ensuring to supplement the shrimps with other things.
+The main problem with dried foods is that during the manufacturing process, they lose a lot of their nutrients; therefore, they need to supplement the shrimps with other things.

-Providing green vegetables is a best option.
+Providing green vegetables is the best option.
 It provides nutrients and varies the diet.
-Also, you can provide leftovers from your kitchen such as cucumber, zucchini and broccoli.
+Also, you can provide leftovers from your kitchen, such as cucumber, zucchini, and broccoli.

-Another great option you could try making some homemade fish foods with the vegetables.
+Another great option you could try is making some homemade fish food with the vegetables.

 Your shrimps only require to be fed once a day.
 They don’t need much food because they are so small.
 These shrimps also spend the entire day scavenging for food.